Kalka railway station

-Kalka Railway Station, at Kalka in Haryana state of India, is the northern terminus of the Delhi–Kalka line and the starting point of the UNESCO World Heritage Site Kalka–Shimla Railway.
-It serves passengers moving on to Delhi and Shimla.
+Kalka Railway Station is the northern terminus of the Delhi–Kalka line, and the starting point of the UNESCO World Heritage Site Kalka–Shimla Railway.
+It serves passengers from Kalka, Haryana, moving on to Delhi and Shimla.

-The railway station
+Description

 Kalka railway station is located at an altitude of 658 m above mean sea level.
 It was allotted the railway code of KLK under the jurisdiction of Ambala railway division.

 History

 The Delhi–Panipat–Ambala–Kalka line was opened in 1891.

 The -wide narrow-gauge Kalka–Shimla Railway was constructed by Delhi–Panipat–Ambala–Kalka Railway Company and opened for traffic in 1903.
 In 1905 the line was regauged to -wide narrow gauge.

 Electrification

 Chandigarh–Kalka sector was electrified in 1999–2000.